Apartments Made Affordable by Government Funding:

 You may be eligible for Maryland HUD 811 Project Rental Assistance if you

-Participants are strongly encouraged to participate in long-term supportive services that meet their individual needs.
 Participation in supportive services is not a requirement of tenancy.
+However, participants are strongly encouraged to participate in long-term supportive services that meet their individual needs.

 How are Applicants Prioritized?

-2. People at risk of institutionalization due to their housing situation, I.e., homebound, substandard housing conditions.
+- People at risk of institutionalization due to their housing situation, i.e., homebound, substandard housing conditions.

 How to Apply:

-Contact your HSS specialist or case manager, who will complete the pre-screening and application for you.
+Contact your HSS professional or case manager, who will complete the pre-screening and application with you.

 Weinberg Apartments Program

-The Weinberg Apartments Program is the result of a partnership between The Harry and Jeanette Weinberg Foundation and the State of Maryland created to provide affordable rental housing options for persons with disabilities.
-Designed to build upon the strengths of the Foundation and the State’s Low-Income Housing Tax Credit Program (LIHTC), this initiative seeks to increase accessible, affordable and independent housing opportunities in the community.
+The Weinberg Apartments Program is the result of a partnership between The Harry and Jeanette Weinberg Foundation and the State of Maryland.
+The program was created to provide affordable rental housing options for persons with disabilities.
+Designed to build upon the strengths of the Foundation and the State’s Low-Income Housing Tax Credit Program, this initiative seeks to increase accessible, affordable and independent housing opportunities in the community.

 Who is Eligible?